Get

 4. Always Be Around to Calm Your Doberman

-Maintaining your emotional stability around your Doberman is key to helping your pet manage his own emotions.
-People and other pets who have never met your Doberman before may be intimidated by him at first glance since the breed is athletic and large in stature.
+Maintaining your emotional stability around your Doberman is key to helping your pet manage their own emotions.
+People and other pets who have never met your Doberman before may be intimidated by them at first glance since the breed is athletic and large in stature.

 If you calmly introduce your dog to new people, you can help settle any nerves your dog or the strangers may feel.
-This makes interactions between your Doberman and strangers a much more pleasant experience and can teach him that he needs to be calm around new people.
+This makes interactions between your Doberman and strangers a much more pleasant experience and can teach them that they need to be calm around new people.

 5. Give Your Doberman a Place to Relax

-When you are not training your Doberman, it is good to make sure he has a place to relax.
+When you are not training your Doberman, it is good to make sure they have a place to relax.
 A great example of a relaxing space for your dog could be a spacious and comfortable dog crate.

-This space is critical to your Doberman’s training because it gives him an area to settle down.
-When he is in his private space, he will know to rest after a busy training day.
-When he is out of the crate and training, he will be more focused on the task because he knows that he can return to his crate when he grows tired.
+This space is critical to your Doberman’s training because it gives them an area to settle down.
+When they are in their private space, they will know to rest after a busy training day.
+When they are out of the crate and training, they will be more focused on the task.

 Doberman in a crate